CodeKommissar/The-WebDev-Blog/content/html/text.md

     </html>

 Done?
 If you displayed your info in your browser, keep reading.
-If not, do the following steps; save the file in your editor and refresh your browser.
+If not, you already know what to do (save the file in your editor and refresh your browser).

 ### HTML Tags and Spacing